9 Absorption Spectrum of Allura Red

 Obtaining the Molar Absorbtivity

-Determining the Concentration of Allura Red in a Sports Drink
+Determining the Concentration of Allura Red in Kool-Aid

-Write down the identity of the sports drink (brand, flavor/type) and determine the concentration of allura red in this drink.
-If the absorbance is greater than 1, then dilute the solution appropriately so that the resulting solution has an absorbance of less than 1 and greater than 0.1 and record (a) how you diluted it and (b) what the concentration was at the end (i.e. in the cuvette).
+Write down the identity of the Kool-Aid (flavor/type), the concentration of Kool-Aid powder and determine the concentration of allura red in this drink.
+If the absorbance is greater than 1, dilute the solution appropriately so that the resulting solution has an absorbance of less than 1 and greater than 0.1 and record (a) how you diluted it (including the volume of Kool-Aid you used and the volume you diluted it to, reporting the proper number of sig figs, and the glassware you used to measure out those volumes) and (b) what the absorbance and concentration was at the end (i.e. in the cuvette).

 Waste Disposal